- Bruce Birchard (Philadelphia Yearly Meeting)

 Kristina is a member of Rochester MM, New York Yearly Meeting.
 She travels under a minute from her Monthly and Yearly Meeting, leading retreats on prayer, Earthcare as a spiritual practice, faithful service in peace and justice, deepening vocal ministry, spiritual discipline, discernment and gifts, and theopoetics in the US and Canada.
 She serves on the Traveling Friends Program of NYYM, and convenes semi-programmed worship in her Monthly Meeting.
 She co-coordinated and co-led the Shalom Project in 2003 (with Zachary Moon) and Koinonia in 2005: week-long plunges into living in a community of faith and urban service for teens of Pacific Yearly Meeting.
 Kristina also coordinated the EarthQuaker Bike Trip – a bike ride of witness and service from Philadelphia to Johnstown, PA.
 She is a student at Colgate Rochester Crozer Divinity School and works as a volunteer doula.
 As the Foodjustice Coordinator for NOFA-NY she oversees healthy food projects in low-income communities in New York State.

 Cheryl joined the Cambridge Friends Meeting in Massachusetts in 1974, where she served as a volunteer with the AFSC.
-She is an immediate past clerk of the Yellow Springs Friends Meeting.
+She recently served as clerk of the Yellow Springs Friends Meeting.
 Her husband Jim served on the board of the Quaker United Nations Office and provides ongoing support the staff.

 Cheryl has played a leadership role in several higher education capacities, serving traditional aged and adult college students, graduate students, and gifted high school students while advancing the fields of experiential learning, civic education, service-learning, intensive learning environments, and spirituality in higher education.
-Her co-authored book, Common Fire: Leading Lives of Commitment in a Complex World (Beacon Press, 1996) and her ongoing research on diversity, service-learning, and vocational calling has relevance for the design of the Quaker Voluntary Service Program.
+Her co-authored book, Common Fire: Leading Lives of Commitment in a Complex World (Beacon Press, 1996, written with fellow Quakers James Keen, Larry Daloz, and Sharon Parks) and her ongoing research on diversity, service-learning, and vocational calling has relevance for the design of the Quaker Voluntary Service Program.
 Cheryl is now a faculty member at Walden University in the Ph.D. in Education program.
 Previously she worked at Antioch College in Yellow Springs, Ohio where she also served over time as Dean of Faculty, co-Dean of Students, Director of the Center for Community Learning, and College Professor.
-She has served for 12 years as Senior Researcher for the Bonner Foundation and has completed a longitudinal study of student development in the four-year community service programs on 25 campuses.
+She served for 12 years as Senior Researcher for the Bonner Foundation and has completed a longitudinal study of student development in the four-year community service programs on 25 campuses.
 Her first professional work involved founding and coordinating the Harvard Peace and Conflict Studies Program, during which time she also served as Quaker campus minister.

 Noah Baker Merrill, Recording Clerk